IgorHufn/IgorHufn/README.md

 ### Hi there, I'm Igor!
-### I'm an Engineer, Data Analyst and Tech Enthusiastic.
+### I'm an Engineer, Data Analyst and Tech Enthusiast.

 <h3> 👨🏻‍💻 About Me </h3>